stanko-arbutina/ink-use-input-hints/README.md

 Default component for drawing default bar with hints.
 Accepts the following attributes:

   - `hints` - array of hints.
 If not provided, it will use [InputHintsContextProvider](#InputHintsContextProvider)
-  - `wrapperProps` - object containing attributes for styling the Ink [Box](https://github.com/vadimdemedes/ink#text) containing the hint bar
+  - `wrapperProps` - object containing attributes for styling the Ink [Box](https://github.com/vadimdemedes/ink#box) containing the hint bar
-  - `itemWrapperProps` - object containing attributes for styling the [Box](https://github.com/vadimdemedes/ink#text) wrapping the individual hint
+  - `itemWrapperProps` - object containing attributes for styling the [Box](https://github.com/vadimdemedes/ink#box) wrapping the individual hint
-  - `textProps` - object containing attributes for styling the text display of the individual hint.
+  - `textProps` - object containing attributes for styling the text display of an individual hint.
 Ink's [Text](https://github.com/vadimdemedes/ink#text) component is used for this, so attributes are the same.

 ## Development